 The functional currency of an entity is the currency of the primary economic environment in which the entity operates.
-The functional currency of the Company and its subsidiary is the Canadian dollar.
+The functional currency of the Company is the Canadian dollar.
 The reporting currency of the Company is the Canadian dollar.

 Use of estimates